Sweden Southern Sweden

 Bruket Kaffebar

-On the cute Bruksgatan in the middle of the town, you will find the lovely Bruket Kaffebar which, in addition to having really good coffee from specialty roasters, also serves breakfast all day and has a large selection of delicious baked goods.
+On the cute Bruksgatan in the middle of town, you will find the lovely Bruket Kaffebar, which, in addition to having really good coffee from speciality roasters, also serves breakfast all day and has a large selection of delicious baked goods.

 The menu consists of seasonal, organic vegetarian and vegan dishes and snacks.